 - CPU offload requires CPU support for the AVX2 instruction set on both the agent and client machines. - GPU offload requires an NVIDIA graphics card that supports NVENC on the agent machine.

-For more information the requirements for PCoIP Ultra, see:
+For more information the requirements for PCoIP Ultra, see the agent guide of your interest in the HP Anyware documentation website.